Something bit me in Transylvania, and that is no joke.

 Cetatea Sighisoarei / Piata Cetatii

-Sighisoara’s Citadel / Center is compact and quite easily navigable.
+Sighisoara’s Citadel / Center is compact and easily navigable.
 Most people here keep to themselves and safety was not a concern.
 Every hotel and restaurant appeared to have its own pet dog or cat that lounged on the patio, stretched out in the sun waiting for scraps or belly rubs from admiring patrons.